valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 ## Author's Notes specifics
 Let's discuss `A/N:` which is sold as a premium feature - the way it automatically works is extremely convenient.
 But all it really does is insert a line of text into the input the AI takes `Author's Note: Some details like mood about this story` and has a short character limit of 200.
 Discovering this special input and how heavily it affected output is why it was added.
 But even as a free user, you can manually add Author's Notes in your story.
-With manual A/Ns you have much more characters to work with, but it is doubtful that making a super long A/N: offers any extra benefit.
+With manual A/Ns you have more characters to work with, but it is doubtful that making a super long A/N: offers any extra benefit.
 Editor's Note is another interesting take on the concept by the community.
-For paid users there exists a script that can replace the paid `A/N:` with an `E/N:`.
-Research suggests that A/N: can be used to reinforce the style of well-known authors through repetition.
+For paid users there exists a script that can replace the paid `A/N:` with `E/N:`.
+Research suggests that A/N: can be used to reinforce the style (rather style in general) of well-known authors through repetition.
 It can also be used to change perspectives and the `focus` of the storytelling.
 These findings suggest that the prompt informs the AI what kind of writing to expect directly after A/N: has been invoked.
-The following is a longer A/N: using some tricks and reinforcing style.
+Exemplified below is a medium-length A/N: with reinforcing that has been confirmed to be capable of producing outputs where characters break the 4th wall:
-`[Author's note: This novel has no plot twists.
-Author: H. P. Lovecraft.
-Writing style: narrative, in the style of H. P. Lovecraft.
-Genre: Lovecraftian horror.
-The pacing is deliberate and the writing pays vivid attention to detail.]`
+`[Author's note: This novel is esoteric and descriptive.
+Author: Terry Pratchett.
+Writing style:  Metafiction, in the style of Deadpool.
+Genre: Witty, talkative.]`

 Switching focus is easy, but may require extra use of alter afterwards to make sure the AI understands what you want.
 This style of A/N: is best used manually written into the story (although you can change your global A/N whenever you want - this being another recommended trick).
 `[Author's note: The story now follows Mary's perspective.]` or `[Author's note: We now switch focus on Mary.]`